davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/update-dependencies.md

 +++

-There may be multiple branches in `git` for different major versions, but the latest version of `2` should be mergable into `3` (often this must be a [no-op merge](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt-ours-1)).
+There may be multiple branches in `git` for different major versions, but the latest version of `2` should be mergeable into `3` (often this must be a [no-op merge](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt-ours-1)).
 In this way, we should be able to make our version control system reflect the linear order of our version numbers.

 +++